tapp-exchange/hook-documentation/README.md

 ```

 ## Core Components
-The `tapp` folder is a minified version of Tapp EẼchange, it serves the purpose for integrating and testing your hook.
+The `tapp` folder is a minified version of Tapp Exchange, it serves the purpose for integrating and testing your hook.

 ### 1. Router (`tapp::router`)